The Digital Trust & Safety Mindset

 Legacy mindset: The fraud team zeros in on discrete actions and events along the customer journey.
 Those actions and events help them decide who’s a fraudster and who’s a good customer.

-DT&S mindset: The customer journey is treated like a holistic experience.
+Digital Trust & Safety mindset: The customer journey is treated like a holistic experience.
 Fraud and risk teams draw on learnings from across the entire user lifecycle to determine who’s a fraudster, not just the point of transaction.

 4) Think proactively.